 Testosterone Replacement Therapy for Male Hypogonadism

-And, because SottoPelle time-released hormone pellet therapy only requires a single insertion that lasts up to six months, it eliminates the hassle of daily pills or topical creams and/or painful weekly injections.
+And, because time-released hormone pellet therapy only requires a single insertion that lasts up to six months, it eliminates the hassle of daily pills or topical creams and/or painful weekly injections.

-If you have been diagnosed with male hypogonadism – or if you are suffering from symptoms such as low libido, “man breasts,” or erectile dysfunction – ask your physician if safe, easy, natural SottoPelle testosterone replacement therapy is right for you.
+If you have been diagnosed with male hypogonadism – or if you are suffering from symptoms such as low libido, “man breasts,” or erectile dysfunction – ask your physician if the safe, easy, natural SottoPelle testosterone replacement method is right for you.
 Or find a physician in your area who is SottoPelle certified using our Physician Finder HERE.

 IMPORTANT DISCLAIMER: This article is provided as general information only and is not intended to be used as medical advice.
 While the benefits of hormone replacement are well documented through clinical research, we are not representing that hormone therapy is a “cure” for any disease.
 Only your treating physician can determine if hormone replacement may be a beneficial part of your healthcare regimen, based on your age, overall health, risk factors, and lifestyle.